-As a summary of what was exposed and analyzed during this historical trip, Table 2 is presented, where the monitoring of subsidence in the COLM is unified, through the different geodetic techniques applied, each one adapted to the corresponding technological generation.
+As a summary of what was exposed and analyzed during this historical trip, Table 2 is presented, where the monitoring of subsidence in the COLM is unified through the different geodetic techniques applied, each adapted to the corresponding technological generation.

 It is of special interest to highlight that despite the fact that they are tools that are different from each other, as regards their physical foundation, instrumentation and processing, they have all generated high quality results to give continuity to the monitoring of this phenomenon.
 In addition, these projects are a concrete example where the different branches of classical geodesy, satellite and remote sensors coexist and interact perfectly.

 As a final comment, it is important to highlight that each of the geodetic techniques have had a great contribution to achieve a better understanding of this phenomenon, complementing each other and showing that making optimal use of their combination can achieve much more robust results.